Speed up slow WordPress backend

 Obviously, the underlying data query is enormously time-consuming and thus leads to long loading times up to timeouts on the dashboard page in some shops.

-Thanks to the disable WooCommerce Bloat plugin, the widget can be easily deactivated – problem solved.
+Thanks to the Disable WooCommerce Bloat plugin, the widget can be easily disabled – problem solved.

 In contrast to simply hiding the widget via the Screen Options, the widget is then actually no longer loaded and the loading time of the dashboard normalizes again.

-Performance problems are in most cases a sign of a lack of optimization – especially database queries are rarely optimized, although caching results or reducing queries/complexity promise the best performance improvements.
+Performance problems are in most cases a sign of lack of optimization – especially database queries are rarely optimized, even though caching results or reducing query/complexity promise the best performance improvements here.

 But optimizing at the software level not only means more sustainability,but also a more cost-effective solution.

-The example with the WooCommerce widget shows only one particularly extreme case – as a rule, the page load time is gradually increased with each activated plugin.
+The example with the WooCommerce widget only shows a particularly extreme case – as a rule, with each activated plugin the page load time is gradually increased.

 Therefore, proceed step by step in the optimization and try to reduce the number of plugins required.
 Historically, plugins are often still installed that you no longer need.

-There are also numerous plugins that promise to optimize the performance of the website by cleaning up the database – for example, WP Optimize.
+There are also numerous plugins that promise to optimize website performance by cleaning up the database – for example, WP Optimize.
 This certainly makes sense and improves the charging time partly noticeably, sometimes only very slightly.

 Our recommendation

-Check your website’s technology stack and work on the exclusion principle to effectively detect and optimize bottlenecks – disable any feature you don’t need.
+Review your website’s technology stack and work on the exclusion principle to effectively identify and optimize bottle necks – disable any feature you don’t need.